 State Designated Institutions / Foundations

-The Texas Ranger Hall of Fame and Museum - Waco (founded 1964)
+The Texas Ranger Hall of Fame and Museum - Waco (1964)

 The State-designated official museum, monument and repository of the Texas Rangers law enforcement agency.
 It is a nonprofit educational institution sanctioned by Texas DPS and the Texas Legislature and sponsored by the City of Waco as a public service.
 Representatives from the Texas Public Safety Commission, the Texas DPS and ranking officers of the Texas Rangers serve on the Board.
 Selected by Texas DPS as the steward of the State's Texas Ranger BicentennialTM.

-The Texas Ranger Association Foundation - Waco (founded 1982)
+The Texas Ranger Association Foundation - Waco (1982)

 A charitable foundation sanctioned by Texas DPS and affiliated with the Texas Ranger Hall of Fame in Waco.
 It provides scholarships for the children of active duty Texas Rangers, assists active and retired Texas Rangers, and supports the educational programs of the Hall of Fame and Museum.

-The Texas Department of Public Safety Foundation - San Antonio(founded 2011)
+The Texas Department of Public Safety Foundation - San Antonio(2011)

 The Former Texas Ranger Foundation - Fredericksburg (reorganized 1971)

 A private foundation recognized as successor to a Texas Ranger fraternal organization.
-Currently constructing a private museum in the city of Fredericksburg.
+A park, picnic pavilion and sculpure garden are open in the city of Fredericksburg.
 Not affiliated with the above organizations.

-The Buckhorn Saloon Texas Ranger Museum - San Antonio (opened 2006)
+The Buckhorn Saloon Texas Ranger Museum - San Antonio (2006)